-24Bester and Strausz (2000, 2001) also analyze a situation in which agents send messages directly to the principle without using a noisy device as a middleman.
-They show that if there is only one agent, the principle can restrict attention to a direct mechanism in which (i) the agent's message space is the set of his types, and (ii) it is an optimal strategy for the agent to report his true type with a positive probability.
-However, when the principle deals with more than two agents, the message space may need to include more messages than types.
-Intuitively, the principle can add noise - just like a noisy device does - by implementing an equilibrium in which an agent sometimes lies, or by including more messages than types.
+25Bester and Strausz (2000, 2001) also analyze a situation in which agents send messages directly to the principal without using a noisy device.
+They show that if there is only one agent, the principal can restrict attention to a direct mechanism in which (i) the agent's message space is the set of his types, and (ii) it is an optimal strategy for the agent to report his true type with a positive probability.
+However, when the principal deals with more than two agents, the message space may need to include more messages than types.
+Intuitively, the principal can add noise - just like a noisy device does - by implementing an equilibrium in which an agent sometimes lies, or by including more messages than types.